GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles

 As the algorithm advances down the tree, it calls the method EXTEND, taking a new feature split and accumulating its effect on all possible feature subsets of length $1, 2, \dots$ up to the current depth.
-The UNWIND method is used undo addition of a feature that has been added to the path via EXTEND.
+The UNWIND method is used to undo addition of a feature that has been added to the path via EXTEND.
 UNWIND and EXTEND are commutative and can be called in any order.
 UNWIND may be used to remove duplicate feature occurrences from the path and to compute the final SHAP values.
 When the recursion reaches a leaf, the SHAP values $\phi_i$ for each feature present in the path are computed by calling UNWIND on feature $i$ (line~\ref{alg:treeshap:unwoundsum}), temporarily removing it from the path; then, the overall effect of switching that feature on or off is adjusted by adding the appropriate term to $\phi_i$.